Functions

 Arguments

-• focknumbers: The focknumbers to iterate over
+• basisstates: The basisstates to iterate over

 • qn: A function that takes an integer representing a fock state and returns corresponding quantum number.